 The analysis of sovereign debt in Spain from a historical point of view and its economic consequences has been studied by several authors, highlighting the seminal works of Francisco Comín collected in a recent book .
 As we will see, our analysis coincides in large part with its conclusions.

-For more info about such business matters, you need to visit Business Study Notes.
+For more info about such business matters, you need to visit Business Studies Notes.
 Business Study Notes is all about DBA, MBA, and BBA Study and exams studies, especially the business student may easily get ready for their exams.
+Also there is website https://differencebetweenz.com/ that may assist you to learn more similar business terms, which probably confuse the business students as well as you will more similar terms and objects there, which seems same in listening.